S4Lab/Parcham/forensics/ForensicsSecondChallenge-EnglishWriteup-KRypton.md

 ```
 bytes=1369042-1369153
 ```
-From client vision This means  "I want bytes of the content range from 1369042 to 1369153"
+From client vision This means  "I want bytes of the content range from 1369042 to 1369153"\

-If The bytes range requested by client are satisfiable by server, the server with respond to client with the content requested and a specified header
+If The bytes range requested by client is satisfiable by server, the server with respond to client with the content requested and a specified header
 ```
 Content-Range: bytes 1369042-1369153/1911251
 ```

 Otherwise the server will respond with "416 Requested Range Not Satisfiable" message

-As we can see there is one of these packets so we should ignore it during our writeups
+As we can see there is one of these packets so we should ignore it

 ![pic-4](http://164.132.117.34/ForensicsSecondChallenge/14.png)

 OK, enough of scapy :)

-Now we wanna merge all contents recieved by our client "Parcham Downloder" For doing this we use scapy library in python scripts like below Don't forget to import scapy like this
+Now we wanna merge all contents recieved by our client "Parcham Downloder"\
+For doing this we use scapy library in python scripts like below\
+Don't forget to import scapy like this
 ```
 from scapy.all import *